Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/insert/insert.md

 ## Example

-The user wants to insert rows of data to their local storage.
+In this example, we will insert rows of data into a tablq in the local storage.

 ### Steps